GuinsooLab/glab/README.md

 <br/>
 <br/>

-© GLib.
+© GLab.
 All right reserved.
-GLib and GLib feature logo are trademarks of Guinsoo.
+GLab and GLab feature logo are trademarks of Guinsoo.
 This is maintained by [cius.ji](https://github.com/ciusji).
 <br/>
 <br/>